 Recharging an EV in public is the worst thing about driving an electric car, but not for the reason you might think.
 Yes, recharging takes longer than filling up a tank of gas, but the EV charging networks’ reliance on mobile apps is the real enemy.

-From Tesla to Charge Point, every EV charging network has an app that lets you activate and manage your charging session.
+Almost every EV charging network has an app that lets you activate and manage your charging session.
 And that causes a huge number of problems.

 - How long does it take to charge an electric car?